Amateur cultural activities

 The outputs of the statistical activity are coherent.

 The data in the field of folk culture are based on the folk culture database (RAKU) managed by the Estonian Centre of Folk Culture.
-RAKU is the basis for supporting the tradition of song and dance festivals and launching other regional and sectoral measures.
-RAKU includes the traditional culture of Estonians and other nations and artistic and regular recreational activities based on national traditions.
-The following data are received from the Estonian Folk Culture Centre: number of amateurs of folk culture by type of activity, sex, age group, national origin and location; number of amateur folk culture groups by type of activity and location; institutions and organizations with amateur groups by type of owner and institution and location; instructors of folk culture groups by type of activity, location and level of professional education.
+The following data are received from the Estonian Folk Culture Centre: number of amateurs of folk culture by field of activity, sex, age group, national origin and location; number of amateur folk culture groups by field of activity and location; institutions and organizations with amateur groups by type of owner and institution and location; instructors of folk culture groups by location and level of professional education.

 DATA FROM OTHER STATISTICAL ACTIVITIES

 Data are collected from all folk culture groups, individuals and organisations in Estonia that correspond to the Estonian Folk Culture Centre’s definitions of folk culture.